 Developing a staffing baseline.
 This 2-page guideline outlines the concept of a ‘baseline’ of staffing levels, adopted from the nuclear industry, but applicable to other industries where appropriate staffing levels are key to ensuring health and safety.

-Despite much disagreement about its nature and definition, workload remains key factor in influencing human performance.
+Despite much disagreement about its nature and definition, workload remains a key factor in influencing human performance.
 People tend to define (and thus experience) workload in different ways – perhaps the amount of ‘work’ that is ‘loaded’ on them, the time pressure under which a task is performed, the level of effort exerted, success in meeting task requirements, or the psychological and physiological consequences of the task.
-So, one person may rate workload based on an assessment of task difficulty while another’s rating might reflect the level of effort he exerted.
+So, one person may rate workload based on an assessment of task difficulty, while another’s rating might reflect the level of effort they exerted.

 Workload can refer to the physical demands created by work or the environment; or it can refer to the mental demands of attending and responding to information.
 As the pace of technology continues, the physical demands of work are reducing, but the cognitive or mental demands are increasing.
-For example, the introduction of high levels of technology in many modern vehicles has increased workload – both by offering more ‘options’ and by increasing what’s known as secondary tasks (those not related to the primary task of safely controlling the vehicle in a varying environment).
+For example, the introduction of high levels of technology in many modern vehicles has increased mental workload – both by offering more ‘options’ and by increasing what’s known as secondary tasks (those not related to the primary task of safely controlling the vehicle in a varying environment).